powaldsd/turtleDrawingPackage/README.md

 	#2.
 	draw.Draw(100, 90, 4)

-for advanced users u just need to view drawings.py thats all (:
+for advanced users u just need to view drawings.py thats all (: (or wach the video that will come soon to how to use this and how it works)